aureleoules/bitcandle/README.md

 - OP_PUSHDATA [PUBKEY]
 - OP_CHECKSIG

-This redeem script is hashed and wrapped in a P2SH output script to create a P2SH address such as: 3N9fEcf9yUSspvUc78cQQVJDQi5NkgrHtLQ.
+This witness script is hashed and wrapped in a P2SH-P2WSH output script to create a P2SH-P2WSH address such as: 3N9fEcf9yUSspvUc78cQQVJDQi5NkgrHtLQ.

 The user must send enough funds to this address so that this UTXO can be spent.